Brick polytopes, lattice quotients, and Hopf algebras: Introduction

 In Section~\ref{sec:geometry}, we survey and revisit the geometric aspects of these combinatorial maps.
 We recall the definitions of the classical permutahedron~$\Perm$, of the brick polytope~$\Brick$ of the $n$-level trapezoidal network~\cite{PilaudSantos-brickPolytope}, and of the zonotope~$\Zono$ of the graph~$\Gkn$.
 Their vertices correspond to the permutations of~$\fS_n$, to the acyclic $(k,n)$-twists, and to the acyclic orientations of~$\Gkn$, respectively.
-When oriented in the direction~$(n-1, n-3, \dots, 1-n)$, their $1$-skeleta are the Hasse diagrams of the weak order on permutations of~$\fS_n$, of the increasing flip lattice on acyclic $(k,n)$-twists, and of the boolean lattice on acyclic orientations of~$\Gkn$.
+When oriented in the direction~$(n-1, n-3, \dots, 1-n)$, their $1$-skeleta are the Hasse diagrams of the weak order on permutations of~$\fS_n$, of the increasing flip lattice on acyclic $(k,n)$-twists, and of the lattice on acyclic orientations of~$\Gkn$.
 The maps~$\surjectionPermBrick$, $\surjectionPermZono$ and~$\surjectionBrickZono$ can be read as inclusions of normal cones of vertices of~$\Perm$, $\Brick$ and~$\Zono$.
 The reader can already glance at \fref{fig:PermBrickZono} on page~\pageref{fig:PermBrickZono} for an illustration of the geometric situation.
+Although most results in this section are not new, they provide the geometric side of the picture.